 Doctors are the mostly clearly distinguishable of the three categories of knowledge producers.
 In this study, they are characterized by specialized training (often though not always in medical schools), adherence to and participation in a larger, relatively well organized and ubiquitously recognized profession, and the use of a technical, esoteric language (which may or may not be comprehensible to an outsider).
 Their discursive contributions include the formation of journals and medical societies, the writing they produced within those organizations as well as that which was generated for promotional materials, their running of practices and treating of patients within the town, their participation in civic and political life, and their activities in the wider context of their field.
 Their discursive activities worked on a local and national scale as they acted as arbiters between distinctly Arkansan health concerns and those of the nation (as understood from the mostly eastern medical powerhouses).
 They generally operated out of their private practices, but some also held positions at medical schools.
 It is worth noting, however, that most American medical schools during this period were proprietary and could not have sustained any sort of research program.
 Most medical professors, in fact, continued to practice outside of class to supplement their meager incomes from teaching.

 Scientists had a less tangible existence during the time period I am studying, in part because university-based American science only really began to develop in the last couple of decades of the nineteenth century (and then primarily on the east coast), because the lack of landed gentry meant that the independently wealthy gentleman-scientist characteristic of the eighteenth- and nineteenth-century European intellectual landscape was absent, and because “science” is such an incredibly broad term.
 I am using it here to mean someone engaging in experimentation, often quantified, who is also part of a community set off by adherence to a definite, articulated set of methods and theories (though these methods can be contested as long as members of the community are still able to communicate with one another).
-This thesis will focus on just two disciplines—chemistry and (medico)climatology—both of which were in the process of developing a degree of professional distinction throughout the period my study.
+This thesis will focus on just two disciplines—chemistry and (medico)climatology—both of which were in the process of developing a degree of professional distinction throughout the period of my study.

 Though the training required to enter either scientific discipline would no doubt have included the attainment of a college degree, I have been unable to uncover how the chemists who played important roles in Eureka’s story were educated.
 Climatologists were generally scientifically-inclined doctors trained at medical schools.
 As such, their discursive work is sometimes difficult (if not impossible) to disentangle from that of medical practitioners.
 The groups differ, however, in important discursive aspects; as chapter two will show, climatologists forged exclusive organizations, held meetings specifically concerned with the development and dissemination of climatological knowledge, and engaged in distinctly scientific exercises in their attempts at formulating a comprehensive data-driven medico-topography.
 Chemists likewise had unique knowledge-creating methods and structures, contributing to their own discipline-specific journals, engaging in debates unique to their field, and running meticulous, complicated tests that often require specialized equipment.
 They also established a uniquely chemical societal presence based on their abilities to produce knowledge, forging business connections with both private and public groups interested in utilizing their skill set.